 P.J. is married to Pamela L. Preston and is the father of two children K’saan and Kaadia.
-He is a 1989 graduate of Martinsville High School in Martinsville, VA and a 1994 graduate of Virginia Polytechnic Institute and State University (Virginia Tech), where he was a three-year starter as an outside linebacker for the Hokie football team.
-After college, he had a brief stint in the NFL with the San Francisco 49ers.
+He is a 1989 graduate of Martinsville High School in Martinsville, VA and a 1994 graduate of Virginia Polytechnic Institute and State University (Virginia Tech).

 P.J. also has a background in education and administration.
 He has worked for several school systems as a Health/P.E.
 Teacher and Assistant Principal.
 PJ received a Masters Degree in Educational Leadership from Longwood University in May of 2004 and a Masters of Arts in Religion from Liberty Baptist Theological Seminary in 2013.
-In December of 1999, P.J. preached his first sermon at the Crystal Hill Baptist Church in Halifax, VA where he served as the Youth Pastor for nearly 10 years.
-P.J. served as the Student Pastor at C3 Church in Clayton, NC for a year and then as the Interim Pastor of The ROC (Richmond Outreach Center) for nearly a year in 2013.
-For the past few years, P.J. has been the full-time Campus Pastor at Liberty Christian Academy in Lynchburg, VA where he leads and speaks to students of all ages from the LCA Early Learning Center through high school.
+P.J. served as Youth Pastor at the Crystal Hill Baptist Church in Halifax, VA for 10 years.
+P.J. also served as the Student Pastor at C3 Church in Clayton, NC for a year and then as the Interim Pastor of The ROC (Richmond Outreach Center) for nearly a year in 2013.
+For the past five years, P.J. has been the full-time Campus Pastor at Liberty Christian Academy in Lynchburg, VA where he leads and speaks to students of all ages from the LCA Early Learning Center through high school.

-In January of 2016, P.J. along with a team of people planted The Hope Company Church at the Regal Cinemas in Lynchburg, VA.
+In January of 2016, P.J. along with a team of people planted The Hope Company Church in Lynchburg, VA.

 Senior Chapel, May 2, 2019